rishabh1704/PSOSM/README.md

 friend_graph.pickle : from the facebook-friend-graph

-node_features.py : ML model to detect sensitive features base on data in facebook folder.
+node_features.py : ML model to detect sensitive features base on data in facebook folder.[run this]

 Rest of the Files : To be completed by NUNU and JAY.